moleculediscovery/workshop2024/index.md

 [About](#about) - [Registration](#registration) - [Schedule](#schedule) - [Keynote Speakers](#keynote-speakers)  - [Keynote Abstracts](#keynote-abstracts) - [Accepted Contributions](#accepted-contributions) - [Important Dates](#important-dates) - [Call for Papers](#call-for-papers)

-> [!IMPORTANT]
+> **IMPORTANT**
 > 2024-09-18: Registration for the workshop is now open.
-Please register and join us!"
+Please register and join us!

 ### About